alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a [Master of Science in Applied Computing (MScAC)](https://mscac.utoronto.ca/) student at the University of Toronto.
+My graduate studies focus on artificial intelligence.
+I am particularly interested in generative models, natural language processing (NLP).

+Previously, I studied [Engineering Physics](https://www.eng.mcmaster.ca/engphys/) at McMaster University, where I was focused primarily on semiconductor devices and quantum computing.
+I was also a research intern at Perimeter Institute, the world's largest theoretical physics research hub, where I had the opportunity to work at the intersection of machine learning and physics.

+As of January 2024, I will be seeking full-time opportunities for machine learning engineer/scientist roles.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.